Do antibiotics weaken your immune system?

 Some good bacteria are required to support the immune system of your body.

-You must have heard that antibiotics kill the bacteria in your body, but they can also kill some of the good bacteria in your stomach.
+You must have heard that antibiotics kill the bacteria in your body, but they can also kill some good bacteria in your stomach.
 Good bacteria play a vital role in your immune system.
 Your body requires these good bacteria to fight against infection and other health issues.

 Antibiotics can have unpleasant effects on your immune system.